Integrate Okta with Device Posture Provider

 In the Admin Console, go to .

-Enable the device posture IdP as a provider for Device assurance
+Enable the device posture IdP as a device assurance provider

 -